hajimes/mmh3/src/mmh3/_mmh3/README.md

-# Algorithm implementations used by the `mmh3` module.
+# Algorithm implementations used by the `mmh3` module

 This directory contains C files that were generated from the [SMHasher](https://github.com/aappleby/smhasher) C++ project by Austin Appleby.